sec-edgar/sec-edgar/docs/source/filings.rst

          └── 0001564590-20-047996.txt

-This same sort of templating can be used for :class:`secedgar.core.DailyFilings` and :class:`secedgar.core.QuarterlyFilings`.
+This same sort of templating can be used for :class:`secedgar.DailyFilings` and :class:`secedgar.QuarterlyFilings`.